golint-fixer/go-xerror/README.md

 ##### Creating a new error

+To create a new error, use the `xerror.New` function:

 ```go
 // Defining each error type as a constant string is a good practice.
 const ErrorInvalidValueForField = "invalid value for field %v"